refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 **3. daisyUI Styles**

-Throughout the component, we are using short daisyUI classes that come handy for styling our components.
+Throughout the component, we are using short daisyUI classes that come in handy for styling our components.
 We are using `btn` and its derived classes such as `btn-sm`, `btn-primary`, `btn-ghost`, `btn-circle` and `btn-outline` to style our buttons.
 For the table, we are using `table` and `table-zebra`.
 For grouping elements, we are using `join` and `join-items`.

 Notice throughout the markup that we are able to seamlessly apply regular Tailwind Flex, responsive and spacing classes as well.
 We can also use them to customize the styles of the elements that are already using the component classes.